An exhibition of photographic portraits, videoworks and moving personal narratives.

 renowned author, journalist and radio presenter

-Join us for an afternoon of sharing stories and great discussions with Angela Goode and key Women of LMRIA members.
+Join us for an afternoon of shared stories and great discussions with Angela Goode and key Women of LMRIA members.